jlento/cozoc/README.md

 ## Status

-- Computes the quasi-geostrophic omega equation and the first term (vorticity advection) of the generalized omega equation, only
+- Computes the quasi-geostrophic omega equation and the generalized omega equation
 - very much under construction...